 Where to Eat in Pigeon Forge with Kids

-Old Mill Restaurant is actually built on the site of a former grist mill built in the 1830s.
+The Old Mill Restaurant is actually built on the site of a former grist mill built in the 1830s.
 The entire area has restaurants, candy shops, and a general store.
 Come to the Old Mill with an empty stomach, because meals are ginormous.

-Try their fried green tomatoes or deep fried deviled eggs with bacon jam to start.
+Try their fried green tomatoes or deep-fried deviled eggs with bacon jam to start.
 We recommend ordering one of their gourmet burgers, Pimiento Cheese Cheeseburger or the TN Whiskey Glazed Burger.
-Both are mouth watering!
+Both are mouth-watering!

-Where to Stay in Pigeon Forge
+Where to Stay in Pigeon Forge with Kids

-There are so many accommodations in Pigeon Forge was the perfect place to come back to after a long day out.
+This condo in Pigeon Forge was the perfect place to come back to after a long day out.
 They had excellent WiFi, so my son could complete his virtual schooling at the end of the day.

 RiverStone Resort sits away from the Pigeon Forge crowds, but it’s close to all the action.
 It never took us longer than 10 minutes to get anywhere we needed to go.
-It occupies an awesome position overlooking the Little Pigeon River.
+It occupies an excellent position overlooking the Little Pigeon River.